cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 The function employs the following mechanisms:

 * It evaluates the data considering time variations, adjusting for specific variables such as "sex".
 * It computes the difference in taxa abundance between two timepoints: the baseline (`change.base`) and subsequent timepoints.
-The kind of change is determined by the `feature.change.func`, which in the above example is "log fold change (lfc)".
+The kind of change is determined by the `feature.change.func`, which in the above example is "log fold change".
 * The output is a detailed breakdown of taxa differences at the selected taxonomic level (`feature.level`), here it's set as "original".
 It consists of statistics such as coefficients, p-values, and adjusted p-values for each taxon.
 * Additionally, for each taxon, the function discerns group-specific effects using linear models.
 It investigates whether specific groups, defined by `group.var`, have distinct patterns of change over time.
 * Results are organized by taxon and by group comparisons.
 For instance, you might see outputs highlighting differences like "TreatmentA vs TreatmentB" for each taxon.